Explore The BTCC

 Race Three

-- Top-12 from race two results enter lottery draw
+- Top-12 from Race Two results enter lottery draw

 - The number drawn out is awarded pole position